alex-shnayder/playground/README.md

 ### Extglobs

-Extglobs (or extended glob patterns) represent a choice of alternatives repeated a certain number of times.
+Extended glob patterns represent a choice of alternatives repeated a certain number of times.

 Extglob                   | Matches                                                                                                        | Description
 ------------------------- | ---------------------------------------------------------------------------------------------------------------| -----------